hlehoux2021/MyHargassner/README.md

 - DHCP server for the boiler network (instructions below)

 ### Network Setup on Raspberry Pi
+The project relies on being deployed on a Raspberry PI between the IGW and the NanoPK.
+I will establish connections with both and act as a relay between them, while getting necessary information.
+The IGW and the NanoPK *must* be on seperate network interfaces connected to your Raspberry

+Typically, your PI will be on the home network connected (through eth0) to your router, like the IGW.
+The pellet boiler will be connected directly to your Raspberry (through a second ethernet card on eth1)

 1. **Install DHCP Server**
    ```bash